ocadotechnology/quantumjs/CONTRIBUTING.md

     cd quantum-js
     npm test

-Coverage data is output to the coverage folder within the module directory
+Coverage data is output to the `coverage/` folder within the module directory